Big Bend slider

-The Big Bend slider (Trachemys gaigeae), also called the Mexican Plateau slider, is a species of aquatic turtle in the family Emydidae.
-The species is endemic to the Southwestern United States and northern Mexico.
+The Big Bend slider (Trachemys gaigeae), also called commonly the Mexican Plateau slider and la jicotea de la meseta mexicana in Mexican Spanish, is a species of aquatic turtle in the family Emydidae.
+The species is native to the Southwestern United States and northern Mexico.

 Taxonomy

 The species Trachemys gaigeae was first described by professor of zoology at the University of Michigan, Dr. Norman Edouard Hartweg, in 1939, as a subspecies, Pseudemys scripta gaigeae.
 Later, it was assigned to the genus Chrysemys, then to the genus Trachemys.
 Most recently, it was granted full species status, though many sources still refer to it by its various synonyms.

 The Nazas slider (T. hartwegi) of the Nazas River in northern Mexico was formerly considered a subspecies of T. gaigeae, but was reclassified as a distinct species by the Turtle Taxonomy Working Group and the Reptile Database in 2021.

 Geographic range

 T. gaigeae is native to the United States in the states of New Mexico and Texas, and to northern Mexico in the state of Chihuahua.
 It is found primarily in the Rio Grande and Rio Concho.